delphix/dcs-for-azure-templates/documentation/guides/data-source-to-adf-type-mapping.md

     - Open any data flow in ADF that reads from the data source.
 For example, use the `Source1MillRowDataSampling` activity in the `dcsazure_AzureSQL_to_AzureSQL_discovery_df` data flow.
     - Enable "Data Flow Debug" mode.
-    - Navigate to the "Data Preview" tab of the `Source1MillRowDataSampling` activity and click "Refresh" to view the data preview.
+    - Navigate to the "Data Preview" tab of the source activity and click "Refresh" to view the data preview.
+    For example, use the "Data Preview" tab of the `Source1MillRowDataSampling` activity in the discovery dataflow.
     ![data preview](../images/ADF%20Data%20Preview.png)

 4. **Identify ADF Types**: